hincksjim/supportbuddy/ai.md

 ## 2. `analyze-medication-photo.ts`

 **Function:** An AI agent that analyzes a photo of a medication box and extracts the name, strength, and dosage instructions.
+This is called from the "Meds" page when a user chooses to add a medication using their camera.

 **Prompt:**
 ```